Mehretu/bookstore-api/services/book-service/README.md

 "category": String,
 "price": Number
 },
-"interestedUsers": [String] // Users who have upvoted reviews in the same category }
+"interestedUsers": [String] // Users who gave high ratings (4 or 5) to books in this category }
 }
 }